AI-Haseeb/Traffic-Sign-Classification-VGG16-VGG19-Simple-Neural-Network-MobileNet/README.md

-# Traffic Sign Classification using VGG16
+# Traffic Sign Classification using VGG16, VGG19, Simple Neural Network, and MobileNet

-This project focuses on classifying traffic signs using the VGG16 model.
-The dataset is split into training and testing sets, achieving 95% accuracy after 5 epochs.
+This project focuses on classifying traffic signs using various models: VGG16, VGG19, Simple Neural Network, and MobileNet.

 ## Project Structure

 - `data/`: Contains the entire dataset.
 - `train/`: Contains 80% of the data for training.
 - `test/`: Contains 20% of the data for testing.
-- `traffic-sign-classification-vgg16.ipynb`: Google Colab notebook containing the project code.

 ## Steps Overview